mattthughes/premier-quiz/README.md

 ### Contact page

+* This element wil be shown to users if they get every question correct, this contact page will allow the user via a drop down to select there favourite team enter there email and first and surname as well once submitting this form it will load an extra page thanking the user for there participation in the quiz, while also entering them into a raffel for a chance to visit a live Premier league game of there choosing.

 #### Mobile view contact page

 #### Desktop view contact page

 ### Error 404 page

+* This will be an extra page with the same style as the rest of the quiz, this page will only be used if the page does not exist, git hub will find this page instead of the standard page created by git hub themselves

 #### Mobile view error page view